If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 11. Decisions are final

-Luckily, if your creditors approve a deal, they cannot reverse the decision and demand you pay more than the amount agreed on.
+If your creditors approve a deal, they cannot reverse the decision and demand you pay more than the agreed-upon amount.

 12. You end up with a clean slate and get a fresh start

-After all, is said and done, and you’ve been granted Chapter 7 or Chapter 13, you can breathe easier.
-You won’t have any monthly payments and you’ll be free to rebuild your life and finances.
+Once the process is complete, you can breathe easier.
+You won’t have any monthly payments and be free to rebuild your life and finances.
 However, chances are that your credit has been seriously dinged and will need to be rebuilt.

-Speaking of credit scores, yours was probably bad before you filed, and Chapter 7 will make it worse.
-If you choose Chapter 13, you might see an increase if you’re working with creditors.
-Why? because it will eliminate debts, lowering the debt-to-income ratio, a major factor in determining a credit score.
+If you file for Chapter 13, you might see an increase when you start working with creditors.
+Why?
+Because it will eliminate debts and lower your debt-to-income ratio, a significant factor in determining a credit score.

-The biggest con is going to be the impact on future borrowing, but there also are some other hidden disadvantages, like you could be ineligible to hold certain jobs.
-Here’s a breakdown of the biggest issues you’ll face:
+Aside from the Chapter 7 means test, there are a few hidden disadvantages, like losing some assets or becoming ineligible to hold specific jobs.
+Here’s a breakdown of the most significant issues you’ll face:

 1. You could lose valuable assets